 A propane smoker is a box containing a burner that is attached to a regulator.
-This is a simple mechanical setup and their just isn’t much to break.
-Most of the reliability issues I have seen with propane smokers is when the floors rust out.
+This is a simple mechanical setup and there just isn’t much to break.
+The biggest reliability issue I have seen with propane smokers is when the floors rust out.

 In contrast, the heart of any decent electrical smoker is the electronic control panel.
 You also have the connections from the panel to the heating element and from the thermometer back to the panel.
 We are talking about maintaining an electronic system in a moist, greasy and hot environment.
 This is not a recipe for success.
 When the control panel, or any of the connections, fails then you are dead in the water.

 One of the things you need to think about when getting a smoker is what happens when it starts to rain.